seankmartin/skm-foam/phd/neural_dimension_reduction.md

 In Okazawa et al. 2021 they used PCA to visual the neural population response manifolds.
 For them, they applied this to the PSTHs.

+## Some details

+It seems window sizes are generally small (maybe a few 100ms), and the binsize ranges from 1 - 25ms.
+However, this is often chosen based on how narrow of an interaction we are looking.
+E.g. if using very small bins 1ms - 20ms, the CCA will often only pick up one dimension of activity.
+Also note pCCA, which also gives probabilities.

 ## References

 1. Yu, Byron M., et al. "Gaussian-process factor analysis for low-dimensional single-trial analysis of neural population activity."
 Advances in neural information processing systems 21 (2008).